LebronFrames/Google-Messages-XML-2-Human-Converter/README.md

 Open PowerShell.

-It is fine if the prompt looks similar to:
+The terminal prompt should looks similar to:

 ```text
 PS C:\Users\username>